zzhangjii/learning-library/ApplicationIntegration-labguide.md

 4. Check to make sure that the ATP adapter feature is available in your instance.
 As of May, 2019 it was not generally available.
 As documented in https://blogs.oracle.com/integration/enabling-the-future-today-feature-flags-in-oracle-integration-cloud, it was available in feature controlled general availability and you have to ask for it to be enabled for your instance.
 Here is how to check if the *oic.cloudadapter.adapters.atpdatabase* feature flag is enabled in your Oracle Integration instance:

-    - Browse to the
-    *Oracle Cloud My Services Page URL* noted in your *MyLabNotes* file (see the *Preparing You Environment section*) to access your services.
+    - Browse to the *Oracle Integration Home Page URL* noted in your *MyLabNotes* file (see the *Preparing You Environment section*) to access your Oracle Integration instance.

-    - You're *Oracle Cloud My Services* page appears.
+    - The *Home* page appears.

-    - Click the *Integration* option to display the *Integration Integrate Applications and Automate Processes* page.
+    - Click on the *Integrations* option at the left.

-    - Click on the *Open Service Console* button in the upper-right corner to show the *Oracle Integration* page.
-A list appears showing any existing instances.

-    - Click on your instance.

-    - Click on the *hamburger menu icon* in the upper-right corner and select *Open Oracle Integration Home Page* from the popup menu.
+    - If the left-side menu isn't labeled *Designer* at the top, click the *\<* icon in the upper-left corner of the menu and click on the *Designer* menu option.

-    - Click the *Integrations* menu option at the left.

     - Click on the *Adapters* menu option at the left to display all available adapters.

     - Use the Search field to search for *ATP*.

-    - If the Oracle ATP adapter appears, then the oic.cloudadapter.adapters.atpdatabase feature flag is enabled for your instance.
+    - If the *Oracle ATP* adapter appears, the instances allows connections to be built using this adapter.

-    - If the Oracle ATP adapter does not appear, you'll need to file a Service Request (SR) with Oracle Support as documented in the *How to Request a Feature Flag* section in the link target shown above.
+    If the *Oracle ATP* adapter does not appear, you'll need to file a Service Request (SR) with Oracle Support as documented in the *How to Request a Feature Flag* section in the link target shown above.
+To complete that SR, you will need information from you instance's *About* page.
+Here's how to access that information:

+   - Browse to the *Oracle Integration Home Page URL* noted in your *MyLabNotes* file (see the *Preparing You Environment section*) to access your Oracle Integration instance.

+    - Find the *round icon* in the upper-right corner.
+It contains your initials.
+Click on it to display a popup menu.

+    - Select the *About* option in the popup menu to display the *About* dialog that shows details for your instance.

+    - Click on the *Enabled Features* control to see a list of feature flags that have been enabled.

+    - Look for *Adapter for ATP CS (oic.cloudadapter.adapters.atpdatabase)*  If you see it, the feature flag is enabled.

+    - To file your SR, you will need the *Version*, *Service Instance* and *Identity Domain* information shown in the *About* dialog.

+    - Copy the information and save it.
+Then, click the *Close* button to exit the dialog.